 The host is journalist Mariana Dale, early childhood reporter at KPCC in Los Angeles.
 As a senior field correspondent at KJZZ in Phoenix, Mariana helped lead national Edward R. Murrow Award–winning coverage of the 2018 statewide teacher strike.
 She serves as a mentor for NPR’s Next Generation Radio project, which trains up-and-coming public media journalists.

-Democratizing Journalism: News of, by and for the People.
+Democratizing Journalism: News of, by and for the People (May 11)

 City Bureau, a digital startup on the South Side of Chicago, has been attracting attention and funding for bringing “journalists and communities together in a collaborative spirit to produce media that is impactful, equitable and responsive to the public.”
 Co-founder Darryl Holliday explains City Bureau’s innovative model for participatory reporting and accountability journalism.
-Register
+Watch the webinar.
+Read a companion case study about City Bureau.

 Though an annual contest, database and coverage in Current, Local that Works spotlights replicable initiatives at public media stations and nonprofit news organizations.
 LTW is funded by the Wyncote Foundation.